 "I've been seeing things, and hearing things, and…look, last night, did you have your window open?"

-"Did you…" he looked at a corner of the room for no reason, "Hear anything?
-Anything strange?
+"Did you…" he looked at a corner of the room for no reason.
+"Hear anything strange?
 Anything from, ya know…my room?"

-When he looked back he was shocked to see tears in Nissa's eyes.
+When he looked back he was shocked to see how horrified Nissa looked.
 She put a hand over her mouth and nodded, and then she said, "I've seen them too.
 They come to my window at night.
 Oh God, I thought I was losing my mind!"

-She began sobbing into her hands.
 Without thinking, William put an arm around her.
-She leaned into him and cried on his shirt for a while.
-When she could talk again she looked up at him, red-eyed.
-"I thought I was alone," she said. "
+Nissa leaned into him until she could talk again.
+"I thought I was alone," she said.